japharl/serveo_local/README.md

 In a client:

 0. assume you have a web server installed.
-(If not, see https://jameshfisher.com/2018/12/31/how-to-make-a-webserver-with-netcat-nc/ and follow the how to make a persistant server step )
+(If not, see https://jameshfisher.com/2018/12/31/how-to-make-a-webserver-with-netcat-nc/ and follow the how to make a persistant server step below:
+0a. orrrr...:  python -m SimpleHTTPServer
 1. ssh <digitalocean ip> -p 2222 -R 80:localhost:8000

 You will see text like: